Creating Wolfi Images with Dockerfiles

 Introduction

 Wolfi is a minimal open source Linux distribution created specifically for cloud workloads, with an emphasis on software supply chain security.
-Using apk for package management, Wolfi differs from Alpine in a few important aspects, most notably the use of glibc instead of musl and the fact that Wolfi doesn’t have a kernel as it is inteded to be used with a container runtime.
-The minimal footprint makes Wolfi an ideal base for both distroless images and fully-featured builder images.
+Using apk for package management, Wolfi differs from Alpine in a few important aspects, most notably the use of glibc instead of musl and the fact that Wolfi doesn’t have a kernel as it is intended to be used with a container runtime.
+This minimal footprint makes Wolfi an ideal base for both distroless images and fully-featured builder images.

 A distroless image is a minimal container image that typically doesn’t include a shell or package manager.
 The extra tightness improves security in several aspects, but it requires a more sophisticated strategy for image composition since you can’t install packages so easily.
+Wolfi-based builder images are still a better and more secure option to use as base images in your Dockerfile than using a full-fledged Linux distribution, as they are smaller and have fewer CVEs.
+You can learn more about distroless in our Going Distroless guide.

 Requirements